Ken Reed’s Author Page on Amazon

 Game Changer: Phil Lawler’s Wellness Based Physical Education

-by PE4life and Ken Reed, forword by Dr. Kenneth Cooper
+by PE4life and Ken Reed, foreword by Dr. Kenneth Cooper

 Engaging and inspiring, Game Changer: Phil Lawler’s Crusade to Help Children by Improving Physical Education charts Lawler’s tireless mission to refocus physical education to a wellness-based model that encourages fitness for a lifetime.
 Game Changer captures the passion of this legend in the field of physical education who believed that every child—regardless of athletic ability—should be given a chance to find an activity he or she can embrace and enjoy for a lifetime.